Crock-Pot Italian Beef Stew

 It’s true what they say, sometimes nothing beats the classics!

-If you don’t own a Crock-Pot, this recipe can also be made just as easily simmering on very low heat on your stovetop for 3 to 4 hours.
+If you don’t own a Crock-Pot, this recipe can also be made just as easily simmering in a thick-bottomed pan on very low heat for 3 to 4 hours.

 *1/06/2014 update: my cousin Cristina (aka TIY's official recipe tester) suggests, to get a thicker sauce, to take - at the end of the cooking process - half of the carrots and potatoes and place them in a blender with the juice and pureeing everything.

-Furthermore if you're not into herbs/spices and - just like her - you consider yourself a bit of a purist, you might consider cutting down the quantity of herbs used.
+Furthermore if you're not into herbs/spices and - just like her - you consider yourself a bit of a purist, you might want to cut down the quantity of herbs used.
 I like it as it is, but I am into strong flavors.

 4 tablespoons olive oil, divided